Dridi/etception/README.rst

     ::42            localhost

-On multi-lib systems, installing both the 32-bit and 64-bit builds of the library, the example above should work with both kinds of processes.
+On multi-lib systems, installing both the 32-bit and 64-bit builds of the library, the example above should work with both kinds of programs.
 On a 64-bit system you would otherwise not be able to run 32-bit programs with an absolute path in ``LD_PRELOAD``.
 Some systems support ``LD_PRELOAD_32`` and ``LD_PRELOAD_64`` environment variables that could also help in that